qbicsoftware/variantstore-service/README.md

 THIS SERVICE IS WORK IN PROGRESS.

 # OncoStore Service
-Service that implements a sample tracking interface.
+Service that implements the oncostore interface.

 ## Micronaut app
 This service is build with [micronaut](https://micronaut.io):